 Verbs

-Some icons represent an action rather than a thing.
-Dancing, Walking, Talking and Flying are all verbs that can be represented by icons.
+Some items represent an action rather than a thing.
+Dancing, Walking, Talking and Flying are all verbs that can be represented by items.

 Dancing